hyurl/sfn/docs/v06x/en-US/http-controller.md

 `HttpController` manages requests come from an HTTP client.
 Essentially, it is a class inherited from [Service](./service), but unlike the singleton model of the service, Controllers are one-time products.
-An instance will be created when a request come, and will be destroyed when the request has gone.
+An instance will be created when a request come, and will be destroyed after the request has gone.
 Therefore, the Controller overrides some methods from the base class to allow it fitting this special running model, at the mean time to keep the same development experience as ordinary services.